Key takeaways

 |

-As of this writing, there aren’t any approved oral GLP-1 weight loss drugs, but there are ongoing studies that are promising.
+As of this writing, there aren’t any other approved oral GLP-1 weight loss drugs, but there are ongoing studies that are promising.

 An oral GLP-1 called orforglipron, being developed by drugmaker Lilly, has shown some promising results for weight loss.
 Compared to a placebo treatment, the daily orforglipron reduced body weight by an average of 12% after 72 weeks of treatment.
 Clinical trials on this drug started in 2023, and more results are expected in 2025.